Parth-03/Vultures/docs/submission_03.md

 # UMASS VULTURES

 # Overview
 For this project we added models, views, and a button on the Navbar for the Maps page.
-This will be part of our final submission where we will have all the food post be visible on a map of the UMass campus.
+This will be part of our final submission where we will have all the food posts be visible on a map of the UMass campus.

 Also, we implemented a working form for a food post that will ask a user the food, location, start/end time, and a description.
-We will parse this from and add it to our database to be viewed on the admin site a well as in our feed.
+We will parse this form and add it to our database to be viewed on the admin site a well as in our feed.
 Similarly, we implemented a form for registering a user.
 A new user will provide a username, password, and password confirmation and then be added to the user database.

 Lastly, we have a login/logout functionality.
 Logged out users will still be able to view posts, comments, and the map.
 Logged in users will be the only ones able to make posts/comments however.
 Also, there will be slight differences in how our app pages are viewed based on whether a user is logged in or not.
 We also have a set of superusers that can make special adjustments on the site admin page.